Lokathor/gba-from-scratch/book_src/introduction.md

 It is possible to allocate both static variables and even function code into IWRAM.
-The actual initialization data always lives in ROM, but the linker can allocate values to have an IWRAM address, then at the start of the program the appropriate data can be copied from ROM to RAM by assembly, before any Rust code is called.
+The actual initialization data always lives in ROM, but the linker can allocate values to have an IWRAM address, then at the start of the program (before any Rust code executes) the appropriate data can be copied from ROM to RAM by assembly code.
-Because IWRAM isn't very large this can't be done with all your code, but placing the "hot" code in IWRAM is commonly done.
+Placing the "hot" code in IWRAM is very commonly done.

 ### IO Controls